Chart Color Schemes

 Cootamundra ranks among the oldest 10% of areas nationwide

-Cootamundra's median age at 51 years is significantly higher than the Rest of NSW average of 43 and considerably older than Australia's median age of 38.
-Compared to the Rest of NSW average, Cootamundra has a notably over-represented 75-84 age cohort (12.1% locally) while the 35-44 year-olds are under-represented (7.9%).
-This concentration of the 75-84 cohort is well above the national average of 6.0%.
-According to post-2021 Census data, the 75 to 84 age group has grown from 10.5% to 12.1%, while the 15 to 24 cohort increased from 9.2% to 10.4%.
+Cootamundra's median age at 51 years is significantly higher than the Rest of NSW average of 43 and considerably older than the Australian median of 38.
+Compared to the Rest of NSW, Cootamundra has a notably over-represented 75-84 cohort (12.1%) and an under-represented 35-44 age group (7.9%).
+This 75-84 concentration is well above the national average of 6.0%.
+Post-2021 Census data shows that from 2021 to present, the 75 to 84 age group has grown from 10.5% to 12.1%, while the 15 to 24 cohort increased from 9.2% to 10.4%.
 Conversely, the 35 to 44 cohort has declined from 8.9% to 7.9%.
-By 2041, Cootamundra is expected to experience notable shifts in its age composition.
-The 85+ group will grow by 57%, reaching 522 people from 332, leading the demographic shift.
-The aging population trend is clear, with those aged 65 and above comprising 57% of projected growth.
-Conversely, both the 0 to 4 and 15 to 24 age groups are expected to see reduced numbers.
+By 2041, Cootamundra's age composition is expected to see notable shifts.
+Leading this demographic shift, the 85+ group is projected to grow by 57%, reaching 522 people from 332.
+The aging population dynamic is clear, with those aged 65 and above comprising 57% of projected growth.
+Conversely, both the 0-4 and 15-24 age groups are expected to have reduced numbers.